pvlib/pvlib-python/paper/paper.md

-pvlib python is a community-developed, open-source software toolbox for simulating the performance of solar photovoltaic (PV) energy systems.
+pvlib python is a community-developed, open-source software toolbox for simulating the performance of solar photovoltaic (PV) energy components and systems.
 It provides reference implementations of over 100 empirical and physics-based models from the peer-reviewed scientific literature, including solar position algorithms, irradiance models, thermal models, and PV electrical models.
-In addition to these individual low-level model implementations, pvlib python provides high-level workflows that chain these models together like building blocks to form complete "weather-to-power" photovoltaic system models.
+In addition to individual low-level model implementations, pvlib python provides high-level workflows that chain these models together like building blocks to form complete "weather-to-power" photovoltaic system models.
 It also provides functions to